 Bayard Éditions, 2023.

-On September 3, 1939, the life of Rachel, a five-year-old Jewish child, changes.
-In the street and at school, she is treated differently.
-But she is not the only one!
-Like thousands of people of the Jewish faith, Rachel and her family will move and protect each other until the day of the Vel d'Hiv roundup.
+On September 3, 1939, the life of Rachel, a five-year-old Jewish child, is turned upside down.
+She is treated differently in the streets and at school.
+But she’s not the only one!
+Like thousands of Jewish people, Rachel and her family will move and protect each other until the day of the Vel d'Hiv roundup.”

 This literary discovery will be preceded by a guided tour of the Memorial and will allow you to discover the novel but also archival documents.